matt-dray/ActionSquirrel/README.md

 {ActionSquirrel} is an R package containing a (very work-in-progress) interactive visual experience (‘game’) in the R console, powered by [{R6}](https://r6.r-lib.org/).
 You play as the titular Action Squirrel.
-Move around and collect nuts for winter.
+Move around and collect nuts for winter, while avoiding the predatory owl.

 ## How to play